 Students will continue their introduction to the Spanish language twice a week in the afternoons in small groups.
 Lessons will include hearing and speaking the language, reading familiar children’s books, basic vocabulary including salutations, colors, numbers 1-100, animals, parts of the body, the calendar, the weather and seasons, food, classroom words, and other common vocabulary.
 Students will use a variety of activities, worksheets, and tools to help facilitate their learning.
 The Spanish program culminates in the spring in an all-school assembly.
 Students will perform a small play depicting much of what they have learned throughout the year.

 Students are introduced to computer concepts and terms.
-They begin basic keyboarding skills, and are introduced to word processing, internet usage, and PowerPoint.
+They begin basic keyboarding skills, and are introduced to word processing and internet usage.
 Computers also support the curriculum in math, word study, and social studies through guided research and some games.
 By the end of the year, students are typing their own writing.

 The goals of the art department are to teach the basic elements of design in two and three-dimensional projects through line, shape, size, texture, color, and value.
 Students are exposed to a variety of media and techniques in an effort to stimulate and encourage creative development and confidence.
 Teachers work together to reinforce topics taught in literature, social studies, and science.

 Music and Strings

 Activities include singing with an eye toward proper tone quality, learning rhythmic patterns on sticks and xylophones, and working with the soprano recorder in the second half of the year.
 Written musical symbols are introduced as the students learn to find their part on a choral score.
 Individual vocal and instrumental improvisation within a specific musical structure is explored.
 Every student also has a strings lesson on a violin, viola or cello, and a practice session.
 The class performs at the Thanksgiving Assembly, the Holiday Concert, and the Spring Sing Concert.